In this edition: History of the Portland Golf Club, celebrating summer fun in early Garden Home, sale of the Alpenrose Dairy, and more.

 New display cabinet in the Garden Home Community Library

 Garden Home Cooks!
-See our history display in the Garden Home Community Library: Garden Home recipe books by the Garden Home School’s Parent Faculty group, two recipe books from the Methodist Church, Isolda Steele and Shirley Bernard’s wonderful recipe books.
+When the library re-opens, see our history display in the Garden Home Community Library: Garden Home recipe books by the Garden Home School’s Parent Faculty group, two recipe books from the Methodist Church, Isolda Steele and Shirley Bernard’s wonderful recipe books.
 The vintage kitchen appliances include the coffee grinder, churn, toaster, chopper and more!

 May 2020 Newsletter